alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 #### Before you do anything

-Make sure a thorough analysis is done before fixing the problem, as any down time of the elasticsearch cluster can result in loss of data.
+Make sure a thorough analysis is done before fixing the problem, as any down time of the Elasticsearch cluster can result in loss of data.
 In general, avoid shutting down a node when there isn't any other node available with replicas of its shards.

 #### Unassigned replica shards

-When the health is yellow, i.e. replica shards are not allocated, elasticsearch should automatically allocate another node to create replicas on, given enough time.
+When the health is yellow, i.e. replica shards are not allocated, Elasticsearch should automatically allocate another node to create replicas on, given enough time.

 You can manually interfere with this process using the [Cluster Reroute API](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/cluster-reroute.html#cluster-reroute).